Close

 Work Health and Safety Regulations 2011

-These regulations set out the detailed requirements to support the duties outlined in the Work Health and Safety Act.
+These regulations set out detailed requirements to support the duties outlined in the Work Health and Safety Act.
 Whilst not all of these provisions are legally binding in every state, checking what each State’s Work Health and Safety Act does include, is simple.
 It can be found HERE.

-Duties of the employer:
+Duties of the Employer:

 The regulation states that: “The person conducting a business who directs the carrying out of work must provide the personal protective equipment (PPE) to workers at the workplace unless the PPE has been provided by another person conducting a business or undertaking”.
-This is to ensure that all PPE's are appropriate for the potential hazards and fit the worker securely.
+This is to ensure that all PPEs are appropriate for the potential hazards and fit the worker securely.

-Duties of the worker:
+Duties of the Worker:

 2. The worker must not intentionally misuse or damage the equipment.